PrasadG193/covaccine-notifier/README.md

 CoWIN Portal Vaccine availability notifier

-covaccine-notifier periodically checks and sends email notifications for available slots on CoWIN portal in a given area and age.
+covaccine-notifier periodically checks and sends email notifications for available slots for the next 7 days on CoWIN portal in a given area and age.

 ## Installation